kubermatic/docs/content/kubeone/v1.6/tutorials/creating-clusters/_index.en.md

 [vSphere Cloud Controller Manager](https://github.com/kubernetes/cloud-provider-vsphere).

-**Make sure to replace the placeholder values with real values in the cloud-config section.
+**Make sure to replace the placeholder values with real values in the cloud-config and csi-config section.
 The `vsphere-ccm-credentials` Secret is created automatically by KubeOne as of v1.0.4.**

 ```yaml